MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 ## I love falling sand games.

-If Sandspiel is the first "falling sand game" you've played, it's important to understand that it fits into a genre of games, independently developed, which are usually distributed as free webgames in the form of flash or java applets.
+If Sandspiel is the first "falling sand game" you've played, it's important to understand that it fits into a genre of games, which are developed independently and usually distributed as free webgames in the form of flash or java applets.
 In each game, you're given a pallette of virtual solids, liquids, and gasses, and it's up to you to paint them onto the screen to discover how they interact.

 ![fsg](fsg.gif)